100 Notable alumni of

 -

-John of Nepomuk was the saint of Bohemia (Czech Republic) who was drowned in the Vltava river at the behest of King Wenceslaus IV of Bohemia.
+John of Nepomuk was a saint of Bohemia (Czech Republic) who was drowned in the Vltava river at the behest of King Wenceslaus IV of Bohemia.
 Later accounts state that he was the confessor of the queen of Bohemia and refused to divulge the secrets of the confessional.
 On the basis of this account, John of Nepomuk is considered the first martyr of the Seal of the Confessional, a patron against calumnies and, because of the manner of his death, a protector from floods and drowning.

 -